Macular Degeneration

 Macular degeneration is an eye disease that results in a change in vision.
 It causes a part of your retina, called the macula, to thin.
 It’s a common condition that gradually blurs your central vision.
 As a result, you’ll have difficulty with daily activities, such as reading and driving.
 Also called age-related macular degeneration or AMD, this disease is the top cause of vision loss in adults over the age of 50.

-The expert ophthalmologists detect early signs of macular degeneration.
+The expert ophthalmologists at the Medex Diagnostic and Treatment Center in Queens, NY detect early signs of macular degeneration.
 Unless you’re already experiencing vision loss, your eye doctor typically finds evidence of macular degeneration during a routine comprehensive eye exam.
 That’s another good reason to maintain a regular schedule of checkups with your ophthalmologist or optician.

 Can You Prevent Macular Degeneration?